Blake P. Kavanagh

 eCourts is NCSC's premium education conference.
 By focusing on the hottest topics driven by the latest trends in technology, eCourts is the right conference for those seeking an immersive learning experience: all sessions take place on a single stage, with education offered by leaders in the field showcasing innovation.
 Attendees report eCourts is a great place to take a small, cross-functional team to discuss how learning can be applied across one's court, with the smaller exhibit hall allowing more time for in-depth discussions with exhibitors.

 ICM course incorporates technology.

-Court technology professionals will find this course helpful in increasing their understanding of court functions and operations as well as learn how technology can be used in all of the National Association for Court Management's core competencies.
-The course takes place May 15-17, 2018, at NCSC headquarters in Williamsburg, Va.
+Court technology professionals will find this course, Project Management for Courts, helpful in increasing their understanding of court functions and operations as well as learn how technology can be used in all of the National Association for Court Management's core competencies.
+The course takes place May 15-17, 2018, at the Best Western Premier Nicollett Inn, Burnsville, MN.